Therapy in Preston with Claire Law

 -

-The counselling rooms have free parking, including free disabled parking, directly outside the property.
+My therapy room has free parking, including free disabled parking, directly outside the property.
 There are three steps with a handrail up to the entrance.
+There is an alternative entrance which does not involve steps.
 I use a ground floor room for my sessions.
 There is a toilet for your use in the building - this is accessed via a flight of stairs.
+An alternative ground floor toilet is available.

 My therapy room has various items that you can touch, or look at - this can be helpful for client’s who benefit from having something to distract anxious hands, or to support with not feeling the pressure to give eye contact.